Mastering-Digital-Design/Lab-Module/README.md

 1. To ensure all students on the MSc course reach a common competence level in RTL design using FPGAs in a hardware description language; and
 2. To act as revision exercise for those who are already competent in SystemVerilog and FPGA.

 You will conduct this experiment in the first half of the Autumn Term.
-You can find a copy of the Experiment Specification Document [here](experiment/specification.pdf).

 #### Learning Outcomes

-This Lab Experiment has FOUR distinct parts, each with specific learning outcomes.
+This Lab Experiments are divided into FOUR distinct parts, each with specific learning outcomes.

 **Part 1:** Basic competence in using Intel/Altera’s Quartus design systems for Cyclone-V FPGA; appreciate the superiority of hardware description language over schematic capture for digital design; use of case statement to specify combinatorial circuit; use higher level constructs in Verilog to specify complex combinatorial circuits; develop competence in taking a design from description to hardware.